sredkar12/GPCAssignment/README.md

 # GPC Coding Assignment - PROBLEM TWO: SALES TAXES

 I have created a main application SaletaxApplication. which reads an input file called SHOPPINGCARTS.csv and stores each line into a Shoppingcart object which in tutn has the logic to calculate the sales tax and the resulting total cost .
+The last 2 columns of the csv has the sales tax and the import sales tax respectively .

 I created the function below to return the nearest rounded up to the nearest 0.05 amount of sales tax. public double round05(double num) {